Notarial Services for Individuals

 I cannot notarise American issued certificates or diplomas, because these must be done in the state where it was issued.

-Sometimes an apostille will be required, but this varies from state to state.
-Usually if the document pertains to a land or trust transaction.
-It is best to always makes enquires to find out whether this is a requirement.
+Sometimes an Apostille will be required, but this varies from state to state.
+Usually if the document pertains to a land or trust transaction, then an Apostille may be required.
+It is best to always makes enquires with the American lawyer to find out whether this is a requirement.

 California;